Adeni Jews

 Adeni Jews (יהדות עדן), or Adenite Jews are the historical Jewish community which resided in the port city of Aden.
-Adenite culture became distinct from other Yemenite Jewish culture due to British control of the city and Indo-Iraqi Jewish influence as well as recent arrivals from Persia and Egypt.
-Although they were separated, Adeni Jews depended on the greater Yemenite community for spiritual guidance, receiving their authorizations from Yemeni rabbis.
-Virtually the entire population emigrated from Aden between June 1947 and September 1967.
+Adenite culture became distinct from other Yemenite Jewish culture due to British control of the city and Indo-Iraqi Jewish influence as well as recent arrivals from the Ottoman Empire.

+Accelerated by the 1947 anti-Jewish riots in Aden, nearly the entire population emigrated from Aden between June 1947 and September 1967, among them some 1,200 who were flown to Israel as part of Operation Magic Carpet.
+A person described as the last Jewish resident of Aden arrived in Israel in November 1967, marking the end of a Jewish community said to date back as much as 2,000 years.

 As of 2004, there were 6,000 Adenites in Israel, and 1,500 in London.

 History

 Early history

 In 1489, Rabbi Obadiah di Bertinora encountered Jews in Jerusalem who had come from Aden, and who described for him their polity and settlement in the land of Yemen, as also knowledge about Moses' progeny who were settled some fifty-days' walking distance from their place as one journeys in the desert, and that they were encompassed by the river Sambation.
 He says that the Jews of Aden were only knowledgeable in the writings of Rabbi Alfasi and Maimonides—both of whom wrote in Judeo-Arabic—and they were especially well-versed in the later work of the latter.

 The Cairo Genizah (discovered in 1896) contains extraordinary letters from an earlier period of the sages which reveal connections between the Jewish communities of Egypt and Aden, and trade to India via Aden.
 Some of the letters were sent by the heads of rabbinical academies to the Adeni and other communities seeking financial support for their institutions.

 Digs at Beit She'arim in Israel provide proof that Jews were settled in Aden during the mishnaic period (2nd and 3rd centuries CE).
 A hall was discovered there containing tombs of the Jews from Yemen.
 These Jews had been brought from Himyar for burial in the holy land.
 Tombstones were also found in Jewish cemeteries in Aden, dating as far back as the 12th century.

 In the 10th century relations between the Jews of Yemen-Aden and of Babylonia became closer as evidenced by the adoption of upper pointing by the former, (sometimes called Babylonian pointing, in which the vocal marks are placed above instead of below the line as is the case today.)
 Although this did not last long, they retained this practice even after books began to be printed.